m4c0/be-cpu/README.md

 * One 74245 (tri-state bi-directional buffer) to enable output the value to the bus on-demand
 * Eight LEDs to show the output of the 74173 (effectively, the value of the register, even if not outputting to the bus)

 There's only one considerable change in this design.
-The output LEDs are not directly from the 74173.
-Ben's design works, but it runs out-of-spec.
-According to datasheets, the maximum current is supposed to be lower than what is driven.
-To make this design more robust, a ULN2803 (Octal Darlington) was added to give up to 500mA to LEDs, as well as current-limiting resistors.
+The output LEDs has current limiting resistors (values to be determined).

 It also contains an extra 8-bit header from the output of the 74173.
 This serves for "hot linking" the register without the bus - in this case, the "B" register and the ALU input.

+The whole design currently fits in a 4.5x3.2mm board.
+You can buy one for yourself at [OSHPark](https://oshpark.com/shared_projects/CUKuVAHy).

 ### BM - My own version